 The June 5, 1964 News-Herald (Willoughby, Ohio) had an article about Mrs. Grace Alexander.
 It said: "She is one of four sisters who chose the life of a welfare case worker.
 Only Mrs. Alexander's brother went astray.
 He sings in a trio, 'Day, Dawn and Dusk,' which has performed in Europe and South America."
 The daughter of a minister in Little Rock, Mrs. Alexander was Bob Caver's sister.
 I really can't figure out if she was joking about him going astray.

 The last appearance that I can find for DD&D was at the Gatineau Country Club in Ottawa in late September 1964.
 That seems to be the end of a very long career; Bob Caver and Eddie Coleman had been together since at least 1926.
 (It's possible that they continued, on a part-time basis, for a while, but Bob Caver started collecting Social Security in October 1967 and Ed Coleman in July 1968).
-Since Mack Smith was 15 years younger than Caver and Coleman, I suppose he remained an entertainer, but I can't find any further mentions of him.
+When it was all over, Mack Smith mostly gave up singing (other than his church choir); he became a cab driver.

 Ed Coleman died on November 12, 1995 in Manhattan.
 Bob Caver on January 4, 1999 in the Bronx.
 McKinley "Mack" Smith on October 30, 2000 in Manhattan.
 As I mentioned before, Gus Simons had died on July 29, 1955 in Manhattan.